 What causes the pH to rise in a Freshwater Aquarium?

-How to identify if the PH is not suitable?
+How do identify if the PH is not suitable?

-Fish show the following behaviors as the water becomes not suitable to them.
+Fish show the following behaviors as the water becomes not suitable for them.
 If you witness any of these activities, Reduce or increase PH in an aquarium to a suitable level.

-- Fish begin to jump out of the water, swim unconsciously.
+- Fish begin to jump out of the water and swim unconsciously.

 - Also, they come close to the upper level of the fish tank.